ey92/notes/1101/1101vocab.md

 **stem** - base, consisting of at least one morpheme, to which affixes are added; includes root (+ affixes)

-**inflection** - morphological process modifying to indicate grammatically relevat information (person, number, gender, tense); like derivation but creates forms of words instead of completely new words
+**inflection** - morphological process modifying to indicate grammatically relevant information (person, number, gender, tense); like derivation but creates forms of words instead of completely new words

 **morpheme** - smallest linguistic unit with meaning or grammatical function
 - _free morpheme_ - can be a word alone